zakariyaa4458/devops-learning/AWS/Assignment 3/README.md

 - Integrate CI/CD deployment using GitHub Actions.

 ## Screenshots
-- AWS portfolio screen after secured with HTTPS
+- AWS portfolio screen served over HTTPS using a custome domain.
-- AWS portfolio screen before it was given the domain name
+- AWS portfolio screen deployment using the Cloudfront domain name.
-- Settings of the Cloudfront CDN
+- Setting of the Cloudfront CDN.
-- S3 bucket and the files in it
+- S3 bucket and the hosted website files in it.